By John E. Kawczynski Field Womack & Kawczynski, LLC. South Amboy, New Jersey

 In an effort to articulate a test to apply the Court offered, “Consequently, in our view a structure does not fall within the scope of this statutory phrase unless a reasonable observer, looking to the home’s physical characteristics and activities, would consider it designed to a practical degree for carrying people or things over water.” .
 2013 U.S. LEXIS at *11, 184 L. Ed.
 2d at 611.

 With the Court’s holding, we now appear to have come full circle and are left with a fact-specific analysis as to whether a floating object is a “vessel.”
 Now, however, the Court has added a new, and perhaps final, factor to consider – the “reasonable observer.”
 Thus, many floating objects that were previously thought to be vessels under Dutra may once again find that they are not “vessels” because they fail to meet the new “reasonable observer” test.
 Thus, rather than clarifying the outer limits of Dutra, the court simply added more confusion to this area of law.

-© Copyright 2012 John E. Kawczynski.
+© Copyright 2013 John E. Kawczynski.
 All rights reserved.
 Reprinted by permission.
-This article will appear in a forthcoming issue of the Benefits Review Board Service—Longshore Reporter (LexisNexis).
+This article will appear in an upcoming issue of Benefits Review Board Service—Longshore Reporter (LexisNexis).